acailic/software-interview-prep/topics/javascript.md

         Answer
     </summary>

-"==" checks only for equality in value whereas "===" is a stricter equality test and returns false if either the value or the type of the two variables are different.
+"==" checks only for equality in value whereas "===" is a stricter equality and returns false if either the value or the type of the two variables are different.

 </details>